What is Transformer Aluminum Strip?

 | Delivery Form | Coil or strip, factory direct supply |

-Transformer Aluminum Strip Materials & Grades
+Transformer Aluminum Strip Electrical Conductivity

 Transformer aluminum strip mainly uses 1xxx series pure aluminum, featuring high aluminum content and excellent electrical conductivity.
 Common grades and their characteristics are as follows: